Bramzor/lambda-edge-locale/README.md

 (**) Coldstart is the event when a Lambda function was stopped because of inactivity for a long time (appr.
 30-40min??) and has to be started from scratch.
 This increases the response time of the request.
 So it is beneficial to keep it running on multiple locations, a good way to do this is with an uptime monitoring tool like for example [updown.io](https://updown.io/r/HV6RD)

 It can help to change CloudFront price class to "Use Only U.S., Canada and Europe" so you only need to keep your function running in fewer locations.
+Although effect might be small due to the large amount of edge locations.